PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

-# GANSynth Training in Azure My Virtual Machines
+# GANSynth Training in Azure VM

 Log in to https://labs.azure.com
 (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))